-- Conditions of Employment: The DAF must bargain with bargaining unit employees through their union over all COE, which are defined as personnel policies, practices, and matters affecting working conditions - The FSLMRS does not require bargaining with appropriated fund employees over certain matters, including certain political activities, the classification of positions, matters provided for by federal statute (e.g., pay, vacations, health benefits, holidays, or retirement plans), or proposals that conflict with government-wide rules and regulations or that conflict with "reserved management rights" - Mid-term Bargaining: Management is not required to bargain over matters already covered in the CBA.
+- Conditions of Employment: The DAF must bargain with bargaining unit employees through their union over all COE, which are defined as personnel policies, practices, and matters affecting working conditions.
+Examples can include: job duties & responsibilities, work hours, how disputes will be resolved, etc. - The FSLMRS does not require bargaining with appropriated fund employees over certain matters, including certain political activities, the classification of positions, matters provided for by federal statute (e.g., pay, vacations, health benefits, holidays, or retirement plans), or proposals that conflict with government-wide rules and regulations or that conflict with "reserved management rights" - Mid-term Bargaining: Management is not required to bargain over matters already covered in the CBA.
 To the extent a matter arises concerning a COE that is not covered in the contract, the union can engage management in mid-term bargaining.
-The union may not engage management in mid-term bargaining if the CBA contains a zipper clause that bars such bargaining during the life of the agreement. - Past Practice: Parties may establish a COE by consistently, over an extended period of time, engaging in a certain practice, and a labor contract clause can be modified or even overturned by such a COE created in this manner (often called a past practice).
-This refers to matters that are already considered COE when the past practice has merely changed the way the COE was originally handled.
-It is not possible for a past practice to create a COE where the subject matter underlying the practice does not pertain to a COE.
-A past practice cannot change the term of a CBA. - If commanders are presented with a demand that a dispute or issue be dealt with through formal bargaining, the safe response is to advise the union representative that the commander will ask the civilian personnel section and SJA to review the request
+The union may not engage management in mid-term bargaining if the CBA contains a "zipper clause" that bars such bargaining during the life of the agreement. - Past Practice: Past practice is a common term used to describe work site behavior that is consistent and of significant duration such that it takes the form of an unwritten but enforceable policy, if it concerns a COE - Once established, past practices are considered incorporated into the CBA.
+A union's past practice of not exercising its right to bargain over some changes in conditions of employment does not constitute a clear and unmistakable waiver of its right to bargain over other changes. - -- A matter that is not otherwise a condition of employment does not become a condition of employment through past practice - If commanders are presented with a demand from a union that a dispute or issue be dealt with through formal bargaining, reach out to your local civilian personnel section and local legal office